hyperuplink/hyperuplink/docs/manual/account/twofactor/index.md

-Turning it on means scanning the QR code with your app, or typing the key next to it in by hand where scanning is impractical, and then entering the six-digit code the app produces to prove that the two of you agree.
-The setup is only stored once that code checks out, which is what keeps an account from ending up locked behind a secret that never made it into an app.
-The enrollment expires if you leave it sitting around, and the page then hands you a fresh QR code to start over.
+Turning it on means scanning the QR code with your app, or typing the key next to it in by hand where scanning is impractical, and then entering the six-digit code the app produces, to confirm that the app and the board are in sync.
+The setup is only stored once that code checks out, which is what keeps an account from ending up locked behind a secret that never reached an app.
+The enrollment expires if you leave it unfinished, and the page then shows a fresh QR code to start over.

 From then on, [signing in]({{ manual "session" }}) asks for a code after the